 Receive Text Messages of School News

 If you are an employee of the district or are listed in our student information system as a parent/caregiver of a student, you will automatically receive messages if your phone number is correct in our system.
-If you are not an employee of the district or a parent/caregiver listed in our student information system and would like to receive text notices of school and district news, please email your name and cell phone number to firstname.lastname@example.org.
-To update your phone number in our system, please email your name and cell phone number to email@example.com.
+If you are not an employee of the district or a parent/caregiver listed in our student information system and would like to receive text notices of school and district news, or if you need to update your number in our system, please email your name and cell phone number to email@example.com.

 Educating Children Who Are Homeless

 Hugo Public Schools faculty and staff work together to ensure a welcoming environment for students who are homeless.
 We strive to facilitate academic success for these students by giving them the right to remain in one school despite their residential status as well as the ability to access all appropriate educational opportunities and services according to the McKinney-Vento guidelines.
 Flyer Link: (English) (Spanish).